 If you’re heading to the Cotswolds then you will definitely be heading to Bibury.
 Probably the most idyllic town in the Cotswolds, Bibury has a lot to offer.
 One of the places you should check out whilst there is the Bibury Trout Farm.
 With cheap admission fees, it’s definitely worth the price to walk around and take in the beautiful water views the trout farm has to offer.
 Additionally, there is a wonderful farm shop and cafe located just at the entrance.
 So if you are craving something to eat then this is a great option.

 Wine Tasting at Woodchester Valley Vineyard

-Woodchester Valley Vineyard is a family owned boutique vineyard, famous for its award winning Cotswolds wine.
+Woodchester Valley Vineyard is a family-owned boutique vineyard, famous for its award-winning Cotswolds wine.
 Guests can come and enjoy wine tasting tours of the vineyard and have the opportunity to see, taste, smell and learn all about the incredible wines at the vineyard.
 If you are looking for a fun romantic activity to do with either your partner or friends definitely be sure to check out their tours online for an unforgettable experience!

 Hidcote Manor Garden

 Hidcote Manor Garden is a great place to go during certain seasons.
 With beautiful flowers and bulbs during the spring and wonderful autumn colours during fall.
-Be sure to book tickets beforehand as it can be fully booked often.
+Be sure to book tickets beforehand as they can be fully booked often.